International Tax Compliance Office

-The business office sends the 1098-T tax form to US and Resident Alien students at year end that documents the tuition and qualified fee payments, and the scholarships funds that were posted to the student account.
+The business office sends the 1098-T tax form to US, Green Card holders and Resident Alien students at year end that documents the tuition and qualified fee payments, and the scholarships funds that were posted to the student account.

-Students who are classified as Non Resident Alien for tax purposes DO NOT qualify to recieve this document and will not be issued a 1098-T statement.
+Students who are classified as Nonresident Alien for tax purposes DO NOT qualify to receive this document and will not be issued a 1098-T statement.

 Students who are classified as Resident Aliens for tax purposes must request the 1098-T at the Compliance Office before January 25th of the New Year.

 You may contact the Compliance Office at - 575-835-5122 - Fax-575-835-6177